 Alerts

-Alerts surface operational issues, notifications, and insights across the Texture Platform.
+Alerts surface operational issues, notifications, and insights across the Texture platform.
 They consolidate signals from devices, sites, external services, and Texture automations so operators know what needs attention.
 Each alert records what happened, where it occurred, how severe it is, and what actions have been taken.

-Why Alerts matter#
+Why alerts matter#

 - Situational awareness — Maintain a real-time pulse on device health, site performance, and platform automations.